 Backing the BuildCAMPAIGN CABINET

-Nancy Parks Campaign Co-Chair
+Nancy Parks Campaign Chairperson

 Nancy Parks is the former and first Executive Director of Hospice Prince Edward and was instrumental with the formation of the Hospice Prince Edward Foundation (2012) as well as the first provincial funded rural residential hospice.
 Nancy’s leadership and community involvement have included numerous non-profit and charitable organizations, locally, regionally and provincially.
 Currently, Nancy is a member of the Ontario Trillium Foundation Grant Review Team for Eastern Ontario.
 Nancy and her husband Gary own and operate Parksvue Farms and “Lilac Shores” a vacation rental property.